Easing the Burden of Access and Cost

 One proposal for addressing this vital aspect of diabetes care and treatment is the development of a single, national drug formulary and a common review process for new drugs.
 Proponents of such a system outline the following potential benefits:

-Enhanced ability to research the benefits of a new drug by conducting the research at a national level.
+- enhanced ability to research the benefits of a new drug by conducting the research at a national level; and

 Some of the concerns expressed about a common review and formulary system are:

-Regional disparities may not be addressed if every region still maintains its own autonomy.
+- regional disparities may not be addressed if every region still maintains its own autonomy; and

-Ultimately, the success of any changes to current formulary systems will depend on the extent to which the changes ensure that needs of people with chronic health problems re the primary focus.
+Ultimately, the success of any changes to current formulary systems will depend on the extent to which the changes ensure that the needs of people with chronic health problems are the primary focus.